 150ml (5 fl oz) single cream

 Finely grated zest and juice of 2 limes (or lemons, or one of each)

 300g (10½ oz) ripe strawberries, hulled & chopped (or roughly whizzed in food processor)

 150 ml (5 fl oz) whipped cream

 1 egg white

-- Put some cold water in a dish and place the gelatine leaves into it, submerging them completely.
+2. Pour some cold water into a dish and place the gelatine leaves into it, submerging them completely.
 Leave them to soak and soften for 5 minutes or so.

 3. Bring the single cream to the boil and remove from the heat.
 Squeeze the water out of the gelatine and add one by one to the warm cream.
 They dissolve straight away.
 Leave to cool while you’re preparing the topping.